NubeIO/rubix-ce-docs/docs/api-docs/postman.md

 ros_base_url
 ```

-for local or a nube-io rubix-compute `non https`
+For local or a Nube iO Rubix Compute `non https`
 ```
 http://localhost:1660
 ```